Switzerland: Official and widely spoken languages

 Language Use in Public Services

 Public services are designed to cater to diverse linguistic needs.
 For example, announcements in trains and buses are often made in German, French, and Italian.
-This ensures everyone feels included, regardless of their primary language13.
+This ensures everyone feels included, regardless of their primary language.

 For more insights into how multilingualism continues to evolve, check out this detailed report.